Great Fire of Pittsburgh: Fighting the fire

 The burgeoning fire companies of the city found themselves overwhelmed.
 In a city flanked by rivers, their equipment and infrastructure were insufficient to bring water to the site of the blaze.
 The volunteer companies, which functioned more as gentlemen's clubs than professional firefighting organizations, lost most of their hoses and two of their engines in the blaze.

 Help also came from individual volunteers.
 While the vessels on the Monongahela fled the city, those on the Allegheny side, to the north, were active in ferrying refugees across the river and bringing back men from Allegheny City to help fight the flames and evacuate residents.
 Among those crossing to help was a young Stephen Foster, who would later become known as the 'father of American music'.

 More help was brought from the "Neptune Volunteer Fire Brigade" which had its headquarters on Seventh Avenue, Pittsburgh.
-The volunteer force was led by John C. Wallacker who contracted asthma from the fire from which he finally died.
+The volunteer force was led by John C. Wallacker who contracted asthma from the fire of which he eventually died.

 Congregation members rushed to save the Third Presbyterian Church.
 The thirteen-year-old John R. Banks went to the roof of the Western University of Pennsylvania (forerunner of the University of Pittsburgh) in an attempt to prevent it from being ignited by the falling cinders.
 However, as described by a witness, "the cupola of the University burnt for a few minutes like paper and went down."
-The home of the University president was also lost.
+The home of the university president was also lost.
 Others went into the evacuating areas to loot the abandoned homes and goods left in the streets.
 One hotel was saved within the burned area by using gunpowder to blow up the adjacent structures, creating a gap that the flames did not cross.